viniciusdutra314/CardMaker/README.md

 !pip install xlsxwriter #create excel tables
 !pip install openpyxl
 ```
-#### Run in Google Colab
-It is also possible to run the code on Google Colab using the **CardMaker (google colab)**, some additional steps to add the audio will be required, but the code can idea is the same, just click [here](https://colab.research.google.com/github/viniciusdutra314/CardMaker/blob/main/CardMaker%20(google%20colab).ipynb)

 ## Type of Cards
 ### Formatting
 All the excel tables used are in the folder [Tables examples](https://github.com/viniciusdutra314/CardMaker/tree/main/Tables%20examples).
 All the examples were created thinking of a person that was studying Spanish.
-The first row of the excel is what determines the type of card, so please copy this first row exactly as it is shown in the images, otherwise, the code will not run but it doesn't have a card type selected.
+The first row of the excel is what determines the type of card, so please copy this first row exactly as it is shown in the images, otherwise, the code will not run because it doesn't have a card type selected.

 ## Vocabulary
 #### Excel Table
 In the **Front** column you should put the phrases that you want to learn and in the **Back** the words that you do not know
 <img src="images/vocabularytable.jpg" width="680" height="230">
 #### Result
-The front of the card is the phrase if the unknown word highlighted and the back is the translation of the word (front and back have audios, on this case the pronunciation in Spanish)
+The front of the card is the phrase if the unknown word highlighted and the back is the translation of the word (front and back have audios)

 <img src="images/resultvocabulary.jpg" width="670" height="230">